lizargall/lizargall/website/docs/aria_docs/intro.md

 Project Aria devices can be used to:

 * Collect data
-    * In addition to capturing data from a single device, TICSync can be used to capture time synchronized data from multiple Aria devices in a shared world location
+    * In addition to capturing data from a single device, TICSync can be used to capture time-synchronized data from multiple Aria devices in a shared world location
     * Cloud based Machine Perception Services (MPS) are available to generate SLAM, Multi-SLAM, Eye Gaze and Hand Tracking derived data outputs.
 Partner data is only used to serve MPS requests.
 Partner data is not available to Meta researchers or Meta’s affiliates.
 * Stream data
     * Use the Project Aria Client SDK to stream and subscribe to data on your local machine